 - 1 tablespoon lemongrass finely chopped

-- 3 teaspoons ginger freshly grated
+- 3 teaspoons ginger grated

 - 3 tablespoons galangal root thinly sliced

 - 3 Thai chili peppers deseeded and chopped finely